Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Symmetric Clannish Band Modules

 \begin{rem} \ref{ClanSB1} implies that if there exists a special loop $\eta$ incident to two ordinary arrows $\alpha$ and $\beta$, then $s(\eta)$ is the source of precisely one of $\alpha$ or $\beta$ and the target of the other arrow.
 Moreover, \ref{ClanLoopRel} and \ref{ClanSB2} imply that that either $\alpha\beta \in Z$ (if $t(\alpha)=s(\eta)$) or $\beta\alpha \in Z$ (if $s(\alpha)=s(\eta)$). \end{rem}

 Properties \ref{ClanSB1} and \ref{ClanSB2} are somewhat analogous to the properties of a special biserial algebra.
 In fact there are many similarities in the combinatorics between clannish algebras and special biserial algebras.
-In what follows, it is important to clarify that by $\str_A$ and $\band_A$, we mean the set of strings and bands associated to $A$ in the sense of Section~\ref{sec:StringsBands} and that we are not referring to clannish strings and clannish bands.
-In addition we allow $\eta\in\str_A$ but not $\eta^2$ for any special loop $\eta \in Q_2$.
+For example, the classification of indecomposable modules of clannish algebras is given by \emph{clannish strings and bands} and their associated modules.
+Clannish strings are not used in this paper, and so we will omit these from our discussion and instead focus on (symmetric) clannish bands.

-Given a clannish algebra $A$, one can construct a clan $\clan_A$ such that the categories $\Mod* A$ and $\mathcal{R}(\clan_A)$ are equivalent.
-The details of this construction are in \cite{ClanMaps}, but broadly speaking, one adds a set $Q_3$ of arrows to $Q$ according to a particular set of rules --- a process which is called `adding kernels and cokernels' in both \cite{Clans} and \cite{ClanMaps}.
-This results in the biquiver
+In what follows, it is important to clarify that by $\str_A$ and $\band_A$, we mean the set of strings and bands associated to $A$ in the sense of Section~\ref{sec:StringsBands} and that we are not necessarily referring to clannish strings and clannish bands.
+In addition, we allow $\eta\in\str_A$ but not $\eta^2$ for any special loop $\eta \in Q_2$, and we define the the formal inverse $\eta\inv = \eta$.
+That is, $\eta \in Q_1 \cap Q_1\inv$ for each $\eta \in Q_2$.